Whey Protein: Most Common Myths

 REALITY: What is Whey Protein?
 Whey is a milk protein, which can be extracted from the milk through the process of making cheese.

 The remaining liquid in the process of making cottage cheese, by curdling milk is known as whey water.
-The whey water, besides being the best source of whey protein is naturally packed with various nutrients.
+The whey water, besides being the best source of whey protein, is naturally packed with various nutrients.

 This liquid is enriched with some more nutrients and enhanced further to make commercial whey protein formulas.

 What is steroid: Steroid is a biological compound which on consumption causes amplification or abnormal growth of cells and tissues in the body.
-This is the reason, why some misleading trainers recommend steroids as they may lead to aberrant muscle growth.
+This is the reason why some misleading trainers recommend steroids as they may lead to aberrant muscle growth.

 Unnecessary intake of steroids may lead to fertility issues, weight gain, hypertension, and even cancer in some cases.
 Some hormones present in the human body are steroids too.
-But even these hormones need not be externally administered into the body without doctor’s prescription, as body manages them on their own.
+But even these hormones need not be externally administered into the body without a doctor’s prescription, as the body manages them on their own.

 There are lots of sagas about whey protein supplements being steroids.
 However, the fact is, whey protein is not a steroid rather some dodgy brands may carry steroids.
 One needs to be extremely prudent while choosing supplements.
 Remember,